GIScience/gis-training-resource-center/content/Module_9/en_qgis_module_9_ex4.md

     where the features: intersect
     by comparing to the features from: Rwanda border layer

-ADDIT: In addition it makes sense to have a look on the a basemap like OSM to check if there are any big water surfaces etc. Herefore you can also use the tool QuickOSM and use the name of the water body.
+ADDIT: In addition, it makes sense to have a look on the a basemap like OSM to check if there are any big water surfaces etc. Therefore, you can also use the tool QuickOSM and use the name of the water body.
 If so, you should cut them out, as water areas are uninhabited (population layer).
 Use the tool select by location.

 4. Creation of hospital layer by using the the tool QuickOSM

-    key = amenity … value = hospital … in … Rwanda → Result: point-, line- & polygonlayer
+    key = amenity … value = hospital … in … Rwanda → Result: point-, line- & polygon layer

     using the tool „select by location“ we can check if there are objects from the polygon or line layer that are not included in the point layer